-For Call Report purposes, banks should apply the guidance from SAB 108 and SAB 99 when quantifying the impact of correcting misstatements, including both the carryover and reversing effects of prior year misstatements, on their current year Call Reports.
-In this regard, banks may also apply the transition guidance in SAB 108 for Call Report purposes.
-Accordingly, banks with calendar year fiscal years (or with November 30 fiscal years) should first apply the SAB 108 error quantification guidance in their Call Reports for December 31, 2006.
-Banks with other fiscal years should first apply SAB 108 in the Call Report for the calendar quarter in 2007 that includes their fiscal year-end date, but such banks may adopt the SAB 108 guidance in their December 31, 2006, Call Reports.
-The cumulative effect of the initial application of SAB 108 on the opening balance of retained earnings as of the beginning of the fiscal year of initial application (i.e., as of the beginning of 2006 for banks with calendar year fiscal years) should be reported in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles," and each error correction should be separately described in Schedule RI-E, item 4.
+Public banks with calendar year fiscal years (or with November 30 fiscal years) should first apply the SAB 108 error quantification guidance in their Call Reports for December 31, 2006.
+Public banks with other fiscal years should first apply SAB 108 in the Call Report for the calendar quarter in 2007 that includes their fiscal year-end date, but such banks may adopt the SAB 108 guidance in their December 31, 2006, Call Reports.
+Nonpublic banks that choose to adopt SAB 108 should apply this guidance in a similar manner.
+The cumulative effect of the initial application of SAB 108 on the opening balance of retained earnings as of the beginning of the fiscal year of initial application should be reported in Schedule RI-A, item 2, "Restatements due to corrections of material accounting errors and changes in accounting principles," and each error correction should be separately described in Schedule RI-E, item 4.